The Cost To Move a Three-Bedroom Home: Your Cheapest Options

 <2,500 miles $5,997 – $14,191 $3,441 – $5,957 $2,127 – $3,954

-Factors that affect the cost to move a three-bedroom home locally
+Factors that affect the cost of moving a three-bedroom home locally

 Local moving companies set their average costs based on a number of factors.
 Here are a few you can consider while you set your budget:

-• DIY move vs. professional movers: A professional moving company will cost significantly more than local movers doing it on the side or DIY moving projects because they have more overhead from employees and other operating expenses.
+• DIY move vs. professional movers: A professional moving company will cost significantly more than small local movers because they have more overhead from employees and other operating expenses.

 • Moving container and truck rental: Renting a moving container or moving truck can reduce your total costs even if you still pay for packing services or other loading labor.
-Consider the size you need carefully, as you don’t want to overpay for space you don’t need.
+Consider the size you need carefully so you don’t overpay for space you don’t need.

 • The complexity of your move: Movers charge based on the amount of logistical planning and labor necessary to complete your move efficiently.
 The more complex your move, the more they’ll need to plan.

-• Demand: Certain times of year and locations have more demand for moving services than other areas.
-If your current or new home is in a high-demand location, you may pay extra for this.
+• Demand: Certain times of year and locations have more demand for moving services.
+If your current or new home is in a high-demand location, you may pay extra.

-• Weight of belongings: The amount of belongings you intend to bring with you to your new home will directly affect your prices.
-A one-bedroom apartment worth of stuff generally costs less than a three-bedroom home.
+• Weight of belongings: The amount of belongings you intend to bring to your new home will directly affect your prices.
+A one-bedroom apartment’s worth of stuff generally costs less than a three-bedroom home.

-Your moving quote may include one or more of the additional costs below when you move from a three-bedroom house:
+Your moving quote may include one or more of the additional costs below:

-• Insurance: Moving companies have to carry basic valuation, which pays $0.60 per pound of belongings they move, but it’s rarely enough to cover the estimated cost to replace the lost or damaged possessions.
-You can often upgrade to full-value protection, but it’ll add to your total costs.
+• Insurance: Moving companies have to carry basic valuation insurance for moves, which pays $0.60 per pound of your belongings, but you can often upgrade to full-value protection, which will add to your total costs.

 • Packing/unpacking: Packing and unpacking services add to the total time required to complete your move, plus the cost of any provided packing materials.

-• White-glove service: Many moving companies provide white glove moving services, including electronic installation and furniture disassembly.
-These services can often create a more seamless moving experience, so they can be worth the extra cost if you budget for them.
+• White-glove service: Many moving companies offer white-glove moving services, including electronic installation and furniture disassembly for a fee, creating a more seamless moving experience.

 • Heavy items: Heavy or fragile items can add to your moving expenses if they require extra heavy lifting, present a hassle when loading the moving truck, or require special equipment.

-How to cut the cost of moving a three-bedroom home
+How to lower the cost of moving a three-bedroom home

 On a tight budget?
 Here are a few cost-saving tips to reduce your financial burden when you’re moving out of your three-bedroom home:

-• Use a DIY or hybrid moving company.
-Handling some or all of the moving process yourself will undoubtedly trim your overall costs in the long run compared to professional movers.
+• Use a DIY/hybrid moving company: Handling some or all of the moving process yourself will undoubtedly trim your costs in the long run compared to professional movers.
 Consider renting a moving truck, trading favors with a friend, or packing yourself.

-• Declutter as much as you can.
-Don’t take anything with you that you can easily replace.
-Many movers charge based on the weight or amount of space your belongings take up, so reducing your items can positively affect the cost of your move.
+• Declutter as much as you can: Many interstate moving companies charge based on the weight or amount of space your belongings take up, so reducing your items can positively affect the cost of your move.

 Full-service movers